bjork24/vax-trivia-2016/README.md

 # Dan's added features

-1. Hitting the `return` key will play any audio objects on the current slide
+1. Hitting the `return` key will play any media objects on the current slide
+2. Store question/answer text in one place (`js/trivia.js`) so you don't have to copy paste in HTML
+3. Localized the Google fonts because of shitty internet
+4. Hide the cursor by default

 ----